 In many cases, there is no written contract, which is always a bad idea and is illegal for home-improvement contractors in some states.
 Some homeowners are not even aware that they have entered into a cost-plus contract.
 They do not fully understand the difference between a fixed-bid and a non-binding estimate.
 The term “estimate” can be used in both ways, adding to the confusion.

-Cost-plus contracts are very risky for homeowner.
+Cost-plus contracts are very risky for the homeowner.
 Even a contractor of the highest integrity is not immune to economic incentives.
 It’s just human nature.
 A disproportionate number of these jobs end up in dispute.
-Consider these risks before entering a cost-plus contract:
+Consider these risks before entering a cost-plus contract.

 - Cost controls lacking: The contractor has no economic incentive to control costs, always a difficult task on construction sites.